-- is 24 years of age or older; - is a veteran of the U.S. Armed Forces; - at any time since age 13 had both parents deceased, was in foster care or was a dependent or ward of the court; - has legal dependents other than a spouse, who live with and receive more than half of their support from the student; is married: - Is mameu, is currently serving active duty in the - is currently serving active duty in the U.S. Armed Forces for purposes other than training; - is or was an emancipated minor, as determined by a court in the state of legal residence (note: NYS does not currently allow such orders within its court system); - is or was in legal guardianship as determined by a court in the state of legal residence; - is or was, at any time after July 1, 2008, determined to be unaccompanied youth who was homeless, OR was selfsupporting and at risk of being homeless.
+- is 24 years of age or older; - is a veteran of the U.S. Armed Forces; - at any time since age 13 had both parents deceased, was in foster care or was a dependent or ward of the court; - has legal dependents other than a spouse, who live with and receive more than half of their support from the student; - is married: - is currently serving active duty in the U.S. Armed Forces for purposes other than training; - is or was an emancipated minor, as determined by a court in the state of legal residence (note: NYS does not currently allow such orders within its court system); - is or was in legal guardianship as determined by a court in the state of legal residence; - is or was, at any time after July 1, 2008, determined to be unaccompanied youth who was homeless, OR was self-supporting and at risk of being homeless.